Mark Knowles (field hockey)

 Mark William Knowles OAM (born 10 March 1984) is the Australian field hockey captain.
 He has played professional hockey in the Netherlands for HC Rotterdam.
 He plays for the Queensland Blades in the Australian Hockey League.
 He has been the captain of the Australia men's national field hockey team the Kookaburras since 2014.
-He won a gold medal at the 2004 Summer Olympics, the 2014 World Cup, the 2005 and 2012 Champions Trophy.
+He won a gold medal at the 2004 Summer Olympics, the 2014 World Cup, the 2005 and 2012 Champions Trophy.His most recent achievements include coming second in the 2024 Memorial Cup match to the Northern Suburbs Eagles, as well as losing the 2024 BHA Grand Final to Labrador.

 Personal

 Mark Knowles is from Rockhampton, Queensland.
 He lives in Brisbane with his wife, Kelly (sister of Australian Hockey teammate, Jamie Dwyer) and their two sons.

 Field hockey

 Knowles played professional hockey in 2008 and 2011 in the Netherlands for HC Rotterdam.
 He plays for the Queensland Blades in the Australian Hockey League.
 In 2010, he played in the final game of the season for his team.

 National team

 Knowles is the captain of the Australia men's national field hockey team.
 In 2006, he represented Australia at the Azlan Shah tournament in Malaysia.
 He competed in the 2007 Champions Trophy competition for Australia.
 In December 2007, he was a member of the Kookaburras squad that competed in the Dutch Series in Canberra.
 In January 2008, he was a member of the senior national team that competed at the Five Nations men's hockey tournament in South Africa.
 He was a member of the 2009 Champions Trophy winning team, playing in the gold medal match against Germany that Australia won by a score of 5–3.
 New national team coach Ric Charlesworth named him, a returning member, and fourteen total new players who had few than 10 national team caps to the squad before in April 2009 in a bid to ready the team for the 2010 Commonwealth Games.
 He was a member of the national team in 2010.
 That year, he was a member of the team that finished first at the Hockey Champions Trophy.
 Because of other commitments, he could not compete at the Azlan Shah Cup in Malaysia in May 2011.
 In December 2011, he was named as one of twenty-eight players to be on the 2012 Summer Olympics Australian men's national training squad.
 This squad will be narrowed in June 2012.
 He trained with the team from 18 January to mid-March in Perth, Western Australia.
 In February during the training camp, he played in a four nations test series with the teams being the Kookaburras, Australia A Squad, the Netherlands and Argentina.
 He is one of several Queensland based players likely to play in a three-game test series to be played in Cairns, Queensland from 22 to 25 June against the New Zealand's Black Stickss.
 Final Olympic section will occur several days before this test and his inclusion in the series will be contingent upon being selected.